faisalbi/faisalbi/README.md

 - 👀 I’m interested in Machine Learning, Deep Learning and Computer Vision
 - 🌱 I’m currently learning Some new algorithms about ML and DL
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me by faisal@smail.xtu.edu.cn, faisal.b.i@gmail.com or Mob No# 03011416756
+- 📫 How to reach me by faisal@smail.xtu.edu.cn

 <!---
 faisalbi/faisalbi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.